fnalways/Olares/docs/manual/olares/market/purchase-paid-apps.md

 ---
 outline: [2, 3]
-description: Learn how to purchase paid applications on Olares.
-This guide details the complete process, from configuring your crypto wallet to verifying identity and confirming payments via the LarePass mobile app.
+description: Learn how to purchase paid applications on Olares Market and restore previously purchased applications.
 ---

+# Manage paid applications

+You can purchase paid applications directly from the Olares Market, or restore your previously purchased apps without additional payment.

-# Purchase paid applications
+## Purchase paid applications

 You can purchase paid applications directly from the Olares Market.
 The payment process requires coordination between the Olares system, the LarePass mobile app, and a digital wallet such as MetaMask.

-## Prerequisites
+### Prerequisites

 Before you begin, ensure that you have completed the following tasks:
 - You have installed and logged into a browser wallet extension, such as MetaMask.
 To successfully complete the transaction, ensure that your wallet holds both of the following funds: